MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 - Sign-in methods such as PIN, Password, Iris, Web Authentication, or FIDO2 keys.
 - If device PIN cannot be remembered, and other authentication methods are not available, then a user can use [manual reflashing mode](hololens-recovery.md#manual-procedure).

+### Missing prompt for downloading locked files

+In previous builds of Windows Holographic, when attempting to download a locked file would result in an HTTP error page.
+In the Windows Holographic, version 21H1 update, trying to download a locked file results in nothing visible happening – the file doesn’t download and there’s no error.

 ### Microsoft Edge fails to launch

 > [!NOTE]